Skip to main content

 What You'll Learn

-• • Create class hierarchies with the : inheritance syntax
+• Create a derived class that inherits from a base class with the : syntax

-• • Pass data to parent constructors with : base()
+• Pass data to the parent with : base(...) and chain constructors

 📋 Inheritance Keywords Reference